Coming to Church on Sunday Mornings : What Will be Different?

 Our 11.00am and 6.30pm services are streamed live each Sunday on our YouTube page, here.

-When we do return to meeting together physically once more, we want to make every effort to follow government guidelines, in order to keep people as safe as possible.
+For services where we meet physically in the building, we want to make every effort to follow government guidelines, in order to keep people as safe as possible.

-Here are the guidelines for when we do start meeting phsyically again :
+Here are the guidelines for our physical services :

 Please follow government advice, and do not come if you have any symptoms of Covid-19, or anyone in your household does.
 We recommend that you do not come if you are over 70 or shielding for any reason.
 Why not watch the service on YouTube (click here)?